MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 ---
-title: Debug DOM memory leaks with the Detached Elements tool
+title: Debug DOM memory leaks with the Detached Elements profiling type
 description: Use the Detached Elements tool in the Microsoft Edge DevTools to find and fix DOM memory leaks.
 author: MSEdgeTeam
 ms.author: msedgedevrel